elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 (x_train, y_train), (x_test, y_test) = keras.datasets.mnist.load_data()

 # Scale images to the [0, 1] range
-# Normalices values for the pictures to [0,1] for the grayscale value - 0 # representing white and 1 representing black
+# Normalizes values for the pictures to [0,1] for the grayscale value
+# 0 represents white and 1 represents black

 x_train = x_train.astype("float32") / 255
 x_test = x_test.astype("float32") / 255

 # Make sure images have shape (28, 28, 1)
+# Reshapes the input data - the numpy function expand_dims adds on an additional
+# dimension at the last position (-1) of the array.
+The dimension is for keras to
+# store the number of batches.

 x_train = np.expand_dims(x_train, -1)
 x_test = np.expand_dims(x_test, -1)

+# Prints the shape of the x__train and x__test data to the check the correct
+# shape of the training data (28, 28, 1) and number of training and
+# test datasets (60,000 and 10,000).

 print("x_train shape:", x_train.shape)
 print(x_train.shape[0], "train samples")
 print(x_test.shape[0], "test samples")

-# Reshapes the input data - the numpy function expand_dims adds on an additional
-# dimension at the last position (-1) of the array.
-The dimension is for keras to
-# know the number of channels.
-In this case 1 for grayscales.
-# Prints the shape of the x__train and x__test data to the check the correct
-# dimension of the training data (28, 28, 1) and number of training and
-# test datasets (60,000 and 10,000).

-# convert class vectors to binary class matrices
-# Pre-processing of label y.
+# Pre-processing of labels y.
 # Converts a class vector (integers) to binary class matrix
 # with the predefined number of classes: 10.
-(Required input format for Keras)
+(Suitable input format for Keras)

 y_train = keras.utils.to_categorical(y_train, num_classes)
 y_test = keras.utils.to_categorical(y_test, num_classes)